thingsboard/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 ---

-* TOC
-{:toc}

-After you have signed-up to Thingsboard PE [Live Demo](https://cloud.thingsboard.io/) you will have Smart Metering Demo configured for your Tenant.
+Once you signed-up to Thingsboard PE [Live Demo](https://cloud.thingsboard.io/) we automatically create separate Tenant account for you.
+The email and password you have specified allows you to login as Tenant Administrator.
+Also, we automatically provision sample Smart Metering application for your Tenant.
-The purpose of this guide is to show how different Thingsboard features are used in the scope of the Smart Metering Demo.
+The purpose of this application is to show how different Thingsboard features are used to implement smart metering use cases.
+Let's briefly review those use cases one-by-one:

+ * [**Provisioning of devices and assets**](/docs/reference/pe-demo-getting-started/#smart-metering-model-definition) - we have modeled two Buildings, four Apartments and 12 smart devices in those apartments.
+We have created realistic data emulators that are launched and periodically generate data used by the dashboards and analytics.
+ * [**Grouping the devices and assets**](/docs/reference/pe-demo-getting-started/#device--asset-groups) - we have grouped devices and assets based on their type for convenience.
+ * [**Data visualization**](/docs/reference/pe-demo-getting-started/#dashboards) - we have created complex multi-page navigation Dashboard that visualizes Buildings, Apartments, and data from Devices.
+ * [**Scheduling**](/docs/reference/pe-demo-getting-started/#scheduling) - we have scheduled configuration updates to the devices.
+ * [**Reporting**](/docs/reference/pe-demo-getting-started/#demo-reporting) - we have scheduled reports to be generated.
+ * [**Data Export**](/docs/reference/pe-demo-getting-started/#exporting) - platform allows to export data from the dashboards.
+ * [**White labeling**](/docs/reference/pe-demo-getting-started/#exporting) - platform web interface allows you to customize your logo, color scheme, login page and apply custom translations.
+ * [**Customer Dashboards**](/docs/reference/pe-demo-getting-started/#customers) - we have automatically created multiple customer accounts and assign certain devices to those accounts.
+ You can login and review the dashboards from the customer point of view.
+ * [**Aggregation and alarms**](/docs/reference/pe-demo-getting-started/#rule-chains) - application automatically collect statistics about total power/water consumption and generate alarms if certain thresholds are violated.
+ * [**Integrations and converters**](/docs/reference/pe-demo-getting-started/#integrations--converters) - entry point to quickly connect physical devices using
+ NB IoT, SigFox, LoRaWAN or other connectivity solutions and platforms.
+ * [**Custom widgets**](/docs/reference/pe-demo-getting-started/#custom-widgets) - platform contains few examples of custom data visualization widgets.
+ * [**Custom mail settings**](/docs/reference/pe-demo-getting-started/#custom-widgets) - learn how to configure your own email server to start receiving email alerts and reports.

 ## Smart Metering Model Definition